 - (i) Sections 983 to 985 of the Companies Act also give minority shareholders in the company a right to be bought out in certain circumstances by an offeror who has made a takeover offer.
 If a takeover offer relating to all the ordinary shares of the company is made at any time before the end of the period within which the offer could be accepted and the offeror held or had agreed to acquire not less than 90% of the ordinary shares, any holder of shares to which the offer related who had not accepted the offer could by a written communication to the offeror require it to acquire those shares.
-The offeror is required to give any shareholder notice of his right to be bought out within one month of that right arising.
+The offer is required to give any shareholder notice of his right to be bought out within one month of that right arising.
 The offeror may impose a time limit on the rights of minority shareholders to be bought out, but that period cannot end less than three months after the end of the acceptance period, or, if longer a period of three months from the date of the notice. - (ii) If a shareholder exercises his rights, the offeror is bound to acquire those shares on the terms of the offer or on such other terms as may be agreed.

-Shareholder rights
+Availability of Shareholder rights

-Certain of the rights described above are only available to the holders of the ordinary shares, not to the holders of ADSs.
+The rights attaching to the ordinary shares described above are only available to the holders of the ordinary shares, not to the holders of ADSs (save to the extent that such rights are replicated for the holders of ADSs).
 For legal purposes, our shareholders are the persons who are registered as the owners of the legal title to the ordinary shares and whose names are recorded in our share register.
-If a person who holds ADSs wishes to exercise their rights a shareholders, they may be required to first take steps to withdraw their ADSs from the settlement system operated by the Depository Transfer Corporation, or DTC, and exchange their ADS for our ordinary shares thereby becoming the registered holder of the ordinary shares in our share register.
+If a person who holds ADSs wishes to exercise any rights attaching to ordinary shares, they may be required to first take steps to withdraw their ADSs from the settlement system operated by the Depository Transfer Corporation, or DTC, and exchange their ADS for our ordinary shares thereby becoming the registered holder of the ordinary shares in our share register.